nestorcuevas/Checksum-Verification-PS1/README.md

 # FileHashCheckerPS1
 PowerShell script to calculate the checksum of a file using different algorithms (MD5, SHA1, SHA256, SHA512)

+## Description
+This PowerShell script will prompt the user to provide the file path of a file, it will then prompt the user for the algorithm to be used and will provide a checksum/hash value that in turn can be checked against a known checksum/hash value for integrity/security.

 ## What is a Checksum?